 The Great Barrier Reef Marine Park Zoning Plan and related legislation is the foundation of our resilience-based management approach.

 The zoning plan is supported by plans of management that set specific protection measures in the very popular, high-use areas — the Cairns and Whitsundays region — or areas of conservation concern like Hinchinbrook.

 These include limits to the number of commercial vessels in some areas and restricting where some vessels can anchor, making it compulsory to access certain sites with a mooring, or establishing enforceable reef protection areas — all of which help limited manage to coral reefs and seagrass communities.

 These measures are underpinned by a permissions system which provides for ecologically-sustainable multiple-use of the Reef.

 Effective management is based on the best available science, as well as drawing on traditional ecological knowledge and information from the wider community.
 We use the best available information to inform our management.

-Our Reef 2050 Integrated Monitoring and Reporting Program underpins the Reef 2050 Plan's adaptive management approach by evaluating whether actions are on track to achieve targets set for protecting the Reef.
-It covers all aspects of the Reef's environment, including the biophysical attributes, heritage, social, economic and cultural values.
+Our Reef 2050 Integrated Monitoring and Reporting Program underpins the Reef 2050 Plan's adaptive management approach by evaluating whether the Reef 2050 Plan is on track to meet its outcomes, objectives and targets.
+It will cover all aspects of the Reef's environment, including the biophysical attributes, heritage, social, economic and cultural values.